two-ticks/two-ticks.github.io/_posts/2024-10-15-notes-to-self.markdown

 - the process of thinking is through doing what you are doing is very important.

 ### Why Reviewing papers is important?
 - Reviewing papers is a great way to challenge yourself with a specific topic, and along the way, you will learn a lot of things related to it.
 - You will learn better ways to write, structure, and present your ideas.
 - Understand there is a human on the other side who will be reading your review.
 Hence, be careful about the language you use.
-Your task is not to judge them but to help them improve the paper to the best of your ability (do understand your limitations).
+Your task is not to judge them but to help them improve the paper to the best of your ability (do understand you also have your own limitations).
 Overall, it is in the spirit of science and scholarly communication.
+- Proofreading and checking arguments is part of our daily work.
 - Volunteering is very important for the community.
 It is a way to give back to the community and help others.

 ### Talking about research is not the same as doing research